percula/PlanterFAQ/index.md

 ### Why doesn't Planter have {name of plant}?

+Please feel free to <a target="_blank" href="https://mailhide.io/e/IIRlz">send me your plant requests</a>.
+While you're waiting for me to add it, you can create a [custom plant](https://youtu.be/ox65gthSCDM) or [variety](https://youtu.be/r_NDs-RGTuU).

-I try my best to add more plants, but it is a time consuming task.
+I try my best to add plants, but it is a time consuming task.
 This is not my full-time job and I have 2 kids under 2, so as you can imagine it's hard to find the time.
 Thanks for your understanding 😉.
-You can always add a custom plant, just see the tutorials linked above.

 ### What do those green and red circles mean?